 Castalia’s Chef Executive, David Ehrhardt, delivered a webinar on the role of privately-financed performance-based contracts(PBC) for non-revenue water (NRW) reduction in response to COVID-19, both from the perspective of improving public health and restarting the economy.
 This webinar was hosted by the International Water Association’s Water Loss Specialist Group.

-Or watch the recorded webinar below.
+Watch the recorded webinar below.

 In the absence of a cure or vaccine for COVID-19, governments and institutions such as the World Health Organization have turned to globally-endorsed COVID-19 prevention guidelines, primarily, regular hand-washing and other hygiene practices, to slow the spread of the virus.
 Provision of safe and uninterrupted water services, so no one is left behind, is a key objective of governments and utilities at this time.